-- (a) Funds should be made available for the effective training, professional development, and continuing education of all members of the defense teamwho are employed by an institutional defender.
-Where attorneys are not employed by an institutional defender, funds should be made available for the effective training, professional development and continuing education of such attorneys to the extent necessary to maintain a pool of qualified attorneys under Standard 2-2(a)(3). - (b) Attorneys seeking to qualify to receive appointments shall be required to satisfactorily complete a comprehensive training program in the defense of capital cases.
-Such a program should include, but not be limited to, presentations and training in the following areas: - 1. relevant state, federal, and international law; - 2. pleading and motion practice; - pretrial investigation, preparation, and theory development regarding guilt/innocence and penalty; - 4. jury selection; - 5. trial preparation and presentation, including the use of experts; - 6. ethical considerations particular to capital defense representation; - 7. preservation of the record and of issues for post-conviction review; - 8. counsel's relationship with the client and his family; - 9. post-conviction litigation in state and federal courts; and - 10. the presentation and rebuttal of scientific evidence, and developments in mental health fields and other relevant areas of forensic and biological science. - (c) Attorneys seeking to remain on the appointment roster should be required to attend and successfully complete, at least once every 2 years, a specialized training program that focuses on the defense of death penalty cases.
+- (a) Funds should be made available for the effective training, professional development, and continuing education of all members of the defense team who are employed by an institutional defender. - (b) Attorneys seeking to qualify to receive appointments should be required to satisfactorily complete a comprehensive training program in the defense of capital cases Such a program should include, but not be limited to, presentations and training in the following areas: - 1. relevant state, federal, and international law; - 2. pleading and motion practice;

+- 3. pretrial investigation, preparation, and theory development regarding guilt/innocence and penalty; - 4. jury selection; - 5. trial preparation and presentation, including the use of experts; - 6. ethical considerations particular to capital defense representation; - 7. preservation of the record and of issues for post-conviction review; - 8. counsel's relationship with the client and his family; - 9. post-conviction litigation in state and federal courts; and - 10. the presentation and rebuttal of scientific evidence, and developments in mental health fields and other relevant areas of forensic and biological science. - (c) Attorneys seeking to remain on the appointment roster should be required to attend and successfully complete, at least once every 2 years, a specialized training program that focuses on the defense of death penalty cases.

-Standard 2 4: Fundin g and Com pensation
+Standard 2-4: Funding and Compensation